Asia shares turn cautious ahead of U.S. inflation

 So far, the reaction was muted with both Nasdaq and S&P 500 futures down 0.2%.
 EUROSTOXX 50 futures and FTSE futures eased 0.1%.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) slipped 0.3% and risked a fourth session of losses.
-Japan's Nikkei (.N225) edged up 0.2% and touched its highest in almost a month.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.3% and risked a fourth session of losses.
+Japan’s Nikkei edged up 0.2% and touched its highest in almost a month.

-Taiwan stocks (.TWII) lost 1.7% as a spike in COVID-19 cases hit three tech companies in northern Taiwan, including chip packager King Yuan Electronics (2449.TW). read more
+Taiwan stocks lost 1.7% as a spike in COVID-19 cases hit three tech companies in northern Taiwan, including chip packager King Yuan Electronics.

-Chinese blue chips (.CSI300) were off 0.3% ahead of data on exports and imports for May.
+Chinese blue chips were off 0.3% ahead of data on exports and imports for May.

 “The data was perfect for a goldilocks type outlook for risk: not too hot to bring in fears of a faster Fed taper, and not too cold to worry about the outlook for the recovery,” said NatWest Markets strategist John Briggs.